Preventing Infectious Diseases

 Flu is a highly infectious respiratory illness caused by various flu viruses that change slightly each year.
 The illness spreads rapidly from person to person via droplets.

 Symptoms include headache, aching muscles and joints, fever, cough, and sore throat.
+You can get further advice on flu from the NHS website.

 Colleges